Download This Sample

 - The Indus river is a strategically vital resource for Pakistan and India’s economy and society.

-- When India and Pakistan declared Independence from the British Raj, the use of the waters of the Indus and its five eastern tributaries became a major dispute between the two country.
+- When India and Pakistan declared Independence from the British Raj, the use of the waters of the Indus and its five eastern tributaries became a major dispute between the two countries.

 - Almost 30 percent of the world’s cotton supply comes from India and Pakistan, and the supply of water comes from the Indus River Valley.
 An average of 737 billion gallons is withdrawn from the Indus River annually to grow cotton, while Pakistan’s entire economy is driven by the textile industry.